nbip/IWAE/README.md

 ## Comparisons
 A number of other repositories have reproduced results from the IWAE paper, see for example
-- The original code acompanying the paper [yburda](https://github.com/yburda/iwae)
+- [yburda](https://github.com/yburda/iwae), the original code acompanying the paper
 - [abdulfatir](https://github.com/abdulfatir/IWAE-tensorflow)
 - [shwanmario](https://github.com/ShwanMario/IWAE)
 - [xqding](https://github.com/xqding/Importance_Weighted_Autoencoders)